Herbies team Herbies

 Anonymous

-my piece of wisdom here… PH on clones is higher than plants need, in the 6.8 ranger. also you need to gel your cutting as soon as you make them to stop Embolism or air thats stops the clone from getting any nutes.temp need to be 75 to 78.light need to be around the 150 to 200 watt floro range.you need a good cloning solution oliva or your choice and keep them wet 24/7 lights on 24/7.clones can be tricky but once you are on your game its not a problem.
-I don't cut my leaves and i don't mist my clones.
-But thats me i think outside the box.
-If they tell me thats how its done ill look for a better way.lucky its been working so far lol.
+my piece of wisdom here...
+The PH on clones is higher than what plants need, in the 6.8 range. you also need to gel your cuttings as soon as you make them to stop embolism or air stopping the clone from getting nuts.
+The temperature should be between 75 and 78.
+The light should be around 150-200 watts.
+You need a good cloning solution oliva or your choice and keep them moist 24/7.
+Clones can be tricky, but once you're on your game, it's not a problem.
+I don't trim my leaves or mist my clones.
+But that's me thinking outside the box.
+If they tell me this is how it hurts, look for a better way.
+Luckily, it's worked so far lol.

 1